 When we were going on our latest family camping trip, I shared my family camping checklist on Instagram Stories.
 I got lots of messages from followers saying that they loved it so I ran a poll to see if I should put it on the blog and 90% said yes so here we are!
 You DO NOT need to enter your email details to download the camping checklist.
-(See here if you want to see my post on how to create a family camping starter kit).
+If you are new to camping you might find my ultimate guide to family camping post helpful which is a round up of all my camping posts including how to create a family camping starter kit.

 Background to the camping checklist

 I have now developed this master family camping packing checklist over the course of 6 family camping trips, 4 of which were at festivals, in a variety of different weathers.
 Each time we realised that we needed something we didn’t have I have added it to the checklist so it has grown over time.
 I consider it to be fairly robust now.